Gagnon, Quebec: History

-The town's main street and the airport's runway are all that remains.
+The town's main street, the cemetery and the airport's runway are all that remains.
 The main street became part of Route 389 two years after the town's closure.
 That section of highway retains a boulevard configuration, complete with a median, sidewalks, and sewers, despite being deep in the wilderness, hundreds of kilometres from the nearest active community.